Citadel Securities

 Citadel Securities LLC is an American market making firm headquartered in Miami, Florida.
+It is one of the largest market making firms in the United States, along with Virtu and Jane Street, and is involved in one out of every four stock trades in the United States as of 2026.
+It is also the largest designated market maker on the New York Stock Exchange.

-It provides liquidity and trade execution to retail and institutional clients.
+Citadel Securities provides liquidity and trade execution to retail and institutional clients.
 The firm also trades futures, equities, credit, options, currencies, and Treasury bonds.
-It is the largest designated market maker on the New York Stock Exchange.

 Citadel Securities is a separate entity from the hedge fund Citadel LLC, although both were founded and are majority owned by American hedge fund manager Kenneth C. Griffin.
-Citadel Securities moved its headquarters from Chicago to Miami in 2022 with plans to build a new headquarters on Brickell Bay Drive.
-Peng Zhao, who joined the company in 2006, has been the CEO since 2017.
+Citadel Securities moved its headquarters from Chicago to Miami in 2022 Peng Zhao, who joined the company in 2006, has been the CEO since 2017.

 History

 2000–2010

 Citadel Securities was formed in 2002 as a market maker, providing liquidity and trade execution to retail and institutional clients.
 By August 2011, the company ended its foray into investment banking to instead focus on electronic trading and market making.